 Folk-lore and folk-stories of Wales, Marie Trevelyan, 1909

 The initials are of the informant, not otherwise identified in my edition.

 While the annals and TV shows of modern parapsychology are full of haunted dolls, cursed paintings, and other possessed possessions, deadly furniture is a rarer category.
-There are popular stories of a few “death-chairs.”
+There are some popular stories of a few “death-chairs.”
 I have previously written about Victoria Claflin Woodhull burning what she described as “cursed furniture” and Mrs Daffodil has noted a haunted dressing-table, which came to a bad end.
 I’ve written about jinxed objects, including a lethal mirror in The Ghost Wore Black (the chapter titled “The Hoodoo Hat and Other Horrors.”) and a hoodoo rocking chair in The Headless Horror (the chapter titled “The Malice of Inanimate Objects.)
 Yet none of them were blood-suckers.
 Something unique to the cabinet-makers of Wales?
 Other stories of sanguinary sofas?
 Stake your claim at chriswoodyard8 AT gmail.com

 Chris Woodyard is the author of The Victorian Book of the Dead, The Ghost Wore Black, The Headless Horror, The Face in the Window, and the 7-volume Haunted Ohio series.
 She is also the chronicler of the adventures of that amiable murderess Mrs Daffodil in A Spot of Bother: Four Macabre Tales.
 The books are available in paperback and for Kindle.
 Indexes and fact sheets for all of these books may be found by searching hauntedohiobooks.com.
 Join her on FB at Haunted Ohio by Chris Woodyard or The Victorian Book of the Dead.